 Notifications

-Notifications have a consistent format that Windows and other apps can use to inform users of pertinent information.
+Notifications have a consistent format that Windows and other apps can use to inform users of important info.
 Notifications temporarily appear in the lower-right corner of the screen before fading away, and several can be displayed at one time.
-The user taps or clicks the notification to start the app and view its subject in its full context.
+The user taps or clicks the notification to start the app and view the info in its full context.

 Lock screen notifications

 At-a-glance updates from apps appear on the lock screen.
-These updates can be only text, such as the next appointment on your calendar, or can display an app's icon, such as the Mail icon with the number of new messages.
+These updates can be text-only, such as the next appointment on your calendar, or can display an app's icon, such as the Mail icon with the number of new messages.

 Data usage notifications

-In many countries, mobile operators are required by law to send customers SMS or USSD-based data usage notifications when they reach certain usage thresholds (75%, 80%, 90%, and so on).
+In many countries, mobile operators are required by law to send customers SMS or USSD-based data usage notifications when they reach certain usage thresholds (75%, 80%, or 90%, for example).
 Windows 8 receives these notifications and displays the information to users, ensuring they always know when they’re about to go over their data allocation.
 Some mobile operators allow users to open these notifications to go to an account experience where they can add more data to their plan and continue using their connection.

 Pending maintenance